sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

 ## Honor code

 Please make sure that you are familiar with the [Honor Code](https://www.coloradocollege.edu/other/honorcouncil/) at CC.
-Violations of the Honor Code will have to be reported to the Honor Council, which is no fun for anyone.
+Violations of the Honor Code will have to be reported to the Honor Council, which is really no fun for anyone.

 ## Advice

 * *Mens sana in corpore sano*.
 It is very challenging to get caught up after being ill, especially on the block plan.
 I encourage you to make sure that you're getting enough sleep, that you're eating well, and that you're staying physically active.
 Take care of yourself!
 * If you do happen to get sick, please stay home to avoid getting your classmates sick, and let me know so that we can figure out how you'll make up class work.
 * The structure of this class will require you to be proactive about your learning.
-If you need help developing good study habits, please ask me for help and I'll be happy to assist you.
+If you need help developing good study habits, please ask me for help and I'll be happy to help.
 * Reading math can be challenging: you have to read slowly, and pause constantly to ask yourself if you really understood the last sentence you just read.